hippo23/CS140-notes/xv6/traps.md

 - If we failed somehow or if the current process got killed (we don't need process lock here as we are not accessing anything private to the process itself i.e. its state).
 - [devintr](`int-devintr`) already handled incrementing the ticks that passed due to a clock interrupt, but we still need to yield the current process to the CPU (this is used due to the behaviour of XV6 to be round-robin, with each timeslot being equal to the clock interrupt.
 If you were implementing another kind of scheduling algorithm, you'd probably jump into the scheduler).
 - After all that, we just pass the page-table of the process to `a0` and return to [userret](trampoline.md).
+- \*\*QUESTION: Why do we turn on interrupts for system calls right away, but for functions like `devintr()`, we delay it until the very end?
+  - Technically, I don't think we have to interrupt immediately for system calls, but I suppose that since these are user calls we try and service them as fast as possible.
+We turn it back on, actually, because interrupts can't because another system call won't be called from user space (since we are in kernel space), any thread of deadlock in a another system call is eliminated.
+  - On the other hand, `devintr()` can be called again, and there are locks present.
+We don't want any deadlock happen, hence, we delay turning interrupts back on.

 ```c
 //